Any (webshop)

 • Visitor- and click-tracking is handled automatically for any results shown by Clerk.
 This requires no cookies, as we generate a hashed value of the visitor’s IP and useragent, combined with a unique store salt that rotates every 30 days.

-Clerk.js is loaded with a lightweight tracking script added to the header of the website.
+Clerk.js loads with an initialization script added to the header of the website:

 <!-- Start of Clerk.io E-commerce Personalisation tool - www.clerk.io -->